Skip to main content

 “And when Jesus beheld him, he said, Thou art Simon the son of Jona: thou shalt be called Cephas, which is by interpretation, A stone.” – John 1:42 (KJV) This moment may appear simple on the surface - Jesus renaming a man.
 But when we understand the Bible as Neville Goddard did, as a psychological document rather than a historical account — this single verse opens into a powerful sequence of inner transformation.
 Simon means “he who hears.”
 He is the faculty within us that listens, receives, and contemplates.
 The son of Jona , meaning “dove,” hints at the spiritual or subconscious dimension from which this hearing emerges.
 But Jesus, the symbol of awakened imagination — looks at Simon and calls him by his potential , not his present state.
 “Thou shalt be called Cephas.”
 Cephas (Peter) means “a stone.”
 It is not passive hearing anymore — it is something fixed , something stable , something certain .
 In Neville’s teachings, this is the moment we move from passively hearing truth t...

 In John 18, we find a powerful moment of tension.
 Jesus is arrested.
 The air is thick with confusion and fear.
 And standing just outside the threshold is Peter—waiting, watching, and slowly beginning to deny the very one he once followed with unshakable loyalty.
 But beside this emotional unraveling is another character: an unnamed disciple who goes with Jesus into the courtyard of the high priest.
 No explanation is given.
 No words are spoken.
 He simply enters.
-When read symbolically, through the spiritual insight offered by Neville Goddard, this scene becomes much more than historical detail.
-It becomes a psychological parable about the inner self, the evolution of identity, and what happens when the old structure of belief cannot keep up with the transformation of awareness.
-Peter and the Problem of Recognition Peter—whose name means rock —symbolises the externalised faith you build your identity on.
-He represents the named assumption , the state of belief you consciously cling t...
+When read symbolically, through the insight offered by Neville Goddard, this scene becomes more than historical detail.
+It becomes a psychological parable about what happens when the old structure of belief cannot keep up with the new assumption Peter and the Problem of Recognition Peter—whose name means rock —symbolises the externalised faith you build your identity on.
+He represents the named assumption , the state of belief you consciously cling to.
+It’s loyal, passionate, and committed to the spiritual life—until change ...

 In Exodus 17 and again in Numbers 20, we find a striking image: Moses strikes a rock, and water flows out to quench the thirst of the people in the wilderness.
 On the surface, it’s a miraculous provision.
 But beneath that, this scene carries a profound spiritual message—one that, when interpreted in the way Neville Goddard encourages, becomes a key to unlocking creative power in the most resistant parts of ourselves.
 The Rock: Hardened Consciousness The rock represents a fixed, rigid state of mind —a hardened belief, a deeply embedded condition of the subconscious.
 It is the part of us that says, “This is how things are and will always be.”
 It is the place where imagination is locked behind habit, trauma, or tradition.
 In Neville’s language, the rock is a state that resists change .
 And yet, within even that stubborn place lies the potential for flow, for nourishment, for life.
 Water: The Flow of Life and Imagination Water symbolises life, spirit, movement, and revelation .
 I...